 3. Leaving your walls/fences untouched.
 This area is prime real estate for some great outdoor decorating.
 You can plant climbing vines, use a trellis to hang potted plants or string up some fairy lights.
 We also love the idea of using mirrors and old plates as fence art.

 4. Not planning your garden for fall and next spring.
 Many vegetables should be planted in July or August for a fall harvest.
 And the popular spring-blooming peony, for example, should be ordered during the summer months and planted in the fall.
-Check out our rookie’s gardening guide for more tips.
+Check out our Rookie’s Guide to Gardening for more tips.

-5. Unpleasant lighting: Just like indoors, lighting is crucial and can make or break your backyard oasis.
+5. Unpleasant lighting.
+Just like indoors, lighting is crucial and can make or break your backyard oasis.
 To create a warm glow when the sun goes down, fill your garden and patio space with votives, hang lanterns and fairy lights across your dining area.
+There’s even outdoor chandeliers for those who want to go all out!

 7. Forgetting the citronella.
 Get the most comfort from your outdoor space without compromising style by lighting some trendy citronella candles — bye-bye mosquitos!